vsrinivas/fuchsia/go/src/wlan/README.md

-Fuchsia Open Source Template Repository
+Fuchsia Wireless Network Service
 =======================================

-This repository is a template that we will use when creating new open source repositories for Fuchsia.
+This repository contains the Fuchsia Wireless Network Service and related utilities.